commfish/BSAI_crab_assessments/BBRKC/bbrkc_24f/readme24f.md

 see SAFE document and my notes in OneNote

 ## Running model -*fix* update from FEb 24 workshop
 1) Update gmacs.exe with updated version via github.
+Make sure to update .dat and .ctl files to reflect changes in the program and input files - see
+New location: C:\Users\kjpalof\Documents\BSAI_crab_assessments\GMACS\
+version in folder with version label
-Make sure to update .dat and .ctl files to reflect changes in the program and input files - see "C:\Users\kjpalof\Documents\Rprojects\GMACS-project\GMACS_Assessment_code\GMACS_versions\Latest_Version" for latest version of GMACS.
-Make sure to "pull" this project first before following "katie" R script in R script file to compile
+Old location : "C:\Users\kjpalof\Documents\Rprojects\GMACS-project\GMACS_Assessment_code\GMACS_versions\Latest_Version" for latest version of GMACS.
+Make sure to "pull" this project first before following "katie" R script in R script file to compile.
 2) change the 'XX.prj' files to bbrkc.prj for that model run
 3) update 'gmacs.dat' to reflect the model run files